 Another preventative measure you can take to avoid house repossessions is to tap into your pension pot or endowment policy (life insurance).
 If this seems like a valid option for you, be sure to get it okayed by both your lender and pension provider first.
 The last thing you want to do is promise your lender repayment in full, only to be told ‘no’ by your pension’s provider.
 False promises won’t go down well with lenders and could make them less willing to cooperate with you in the future.
 Hardly ideal if you’re a missed payment away from repossession.

-WILD CARD – LTVs (One to know before you take out a mortgage)
+WILD CARD – LTVs (One to know before you take out a house repayments)

 LTVs differ depending on the size of your deposit and price of your purchase.
 So, for instance, if you put down a £25,000 deposit on a house worth £100,000, the LTV would be 75%.